-On the American version of The Office, the employees at Dunder-Mifflin can be grouped into "sane" and "insane", although this definition is fluid and many characters have drifted over time.
+On The Office (US), the employees at Dunder-Mifflin can be grouped into "sane" and "insane", although this definition is fluid and many characters have drifted over time.
 Notably, many characters who started out very sane have since dove off the deep end (Jan, Ryan, and Toby, though he recovered).
 Some characters who are insane have flashes of sanity or at least competence (Michael, Angela, Andy, and even Dwight), and some characters are sane but helpless (Phyllis) or apathetic (Stanley, Darryl).
 Jim and Pam are usually portrayed as sane, though sometimes they let their flights of fancy get the better of them, and, as a recurring theme, whenever Jim finds himself in a leadership position, he is far less competent (since his worst fear is "becoming Michael").
 By far the most rational, level-headed character in the office is Oscar, and in more recent seasons he has taken to pointing this out repeatedly.
 (He cites himself, Jim, Pam, and Toby as the "coalition of reason", and when Jim and Pam took their honeymoon, complained that the ratio of sane-to-insane employees was disrupted.)

 While Oscar is often shown as having more knowledge than anyone else, the job of looking after the insane characters falls squarely on Jim's shoulders.
 He had to defuse Michael's and Dwight's schemes for years.
 The clearest example is when he goes along as they prank another company branch, because left to their own devices they would have used explosives.
 Oscar sometimes gives background comments, but he never misses work time to do damage control.